heckelson/msat/README.md

-# mmtk
-MMTK - Multimedia Storage Analysis Toolkit
+# MMTK - Multimedia Storage Analysis Toolkit

+A toolkit to analyze the changes in storage requirements of multimedia objects as different parameters are changed by up/down sizing/scaling/etc.

+This project is being created as a part of my Master's thesis.